chipbaber/apex_textdemo/aiAssist.md

 /
 ```

-- Then add a procedure
+- Then add a procedure.
+Please note this procedure is only leveraged in example 3 below for when AI coaches the human.
 ```
 create or replace procedure myStats(atBats IN number, hits IN number, walks_hbp IN number, sac IN number, battingAvg OUT number, onBasePercentage out number) is
 BEGIN